russellgordon/ics3u-s2-2024-25/content/source-ics3u/shared/Concepts/Lists.md

 We can access individual elements of a list by their index.

-For example, in a [[Command-Line Projects|command-line app]], we could print the third band member's name using this code:
+For example, in a command-line app – an app with a text-based user interface – we could print the third band member's name using this code:

 ```swift
 print(blackPinkBand[2])